NBA Rumors: Paul George, John Wall Agree Only Super Team Can Dethrone Mighty Warriors

 Despite the roster improvements made by most NBA teams, the Golden State Warriors remain as the heavy favorite to take home the Larry O’Brien Trophy next season.
 In the ESPN Summer Forecast, panelists gave the Warriors 100 percent first-place votes to fully dominate the Western Conference and win the 2018-19 NBA championship title.
 With their current roster, it’s not a surprise why most people are already expecting the Warriors to win it all.

 In the recent offseason, the Warriors managed to retain their core of Stephen Curry, Klay Thompson, Kevin Durant, and Draymond Green.
 Despite being buried deep in the luxury tax hell, the Warriors were still able to improve their roster with the acquisition of All-Star center DeMarcus Cousins in free agency.
-Though Cousins is expected to miss the most of the 2018-19 regular season, he’s expected to return 100 percent healthy in the Western Conference Playoffs where the Warriors will need him the most.
+Though Cousins is expected to miss most of the 2018-19 regular season, he’s expected to return 100 percent healthy in the Western Conference Playoffs where the Warriors will need him the most.

 In a recent interview with Tim Bontemps of the Washington Post, John Wall of the Washington Wizards and Paul George of the Oklahoma City Thunder discussed how the game has changed.
 Wall said that in this era, a team needs at least three superstars or All-Stars to dethrone the Warriors and win an NBA championship title.
 George shared the same sentiment and added that the era of a one-star team is over.